 Features of lin_guider

-- This astronomy software is featured with DS12PRO and linear histogram support; moreover, it has been integrated with QHY5 full support.
+• This astronomy software features DS12PRO and linear histogram support; moreover, it has been integrated with QHY5’s full support.

-- It is intensively designed to support Nexstar protocol, and what is more, various cameras, namely ZWO ASI, Starlight Express, and Viewport, are supported with this tool.
+• It is intensively designed to support the Nexstar protocol, and this tool supports various cameras, namely ZWO ASI, Starlight Express, and Viewport.

 8. PreviSat